 |A subscription for Azure Information Protection||For classification, labeling, and protection, you must have an Azure Information Protection plan.
 For protection-only, you must have an Office 365 plan that includes Rights Management.

 Review the subscription information and feature list from the Azure Information Protection site to make sure that your organization's subscription includes the Azure Information Protection features that you want to use.

 Note: If you have questions about subscriptions or licensing, do not post them on this page but instead, contact your Microsoft Account Manager or Microsoft Support.

 |Azure Active Directory||Your organization must have an Azure Active Directory (Azure AD) to support user authentication and authorization for Azure Information Protection.
 In addition, if you want to use your user accounts from your on-premises directory (AD DS), you must also configure directory integration.

 Multi-factor authentication (MFA) is supported with Azure Information Protection when you have the required client software and correctly configured MFA supporting infrastructure.

-For more information, see Azure Active Directory requirements for Azure Information Protection.
+For more information about authentication requirements, see Azure Active Directory requirements for Azure Information Protection.